defano/wyldcard/README.md

 [Stacks](#stacks-of-cards) | [Messages](#messages-and-handlers) | [Expressions](#expressions) | [Containers](#containers) | [Parts](#parts) | [A/V Effects](#audio-visual-effects) | [Commands](#commands) | [Functions](#functions) | [Flow Control](#flow-control)

-_This guide describes HyperTalk as implemented by this project; wherever a language feature provided by HyperTalk Java differs from HyperCard, an attempt has been made to note the difference._
+_This guide describes HyperTalk as implemented by this project; wherever a language feature provided by WyldCard differs from HyperCard, an attempt has been made to note the difference._

 HyperCard's native language, _HyperTalk_, is a message-driven scripting language.
 Scripts execute when a _message_ is sent to a user interface element (called a _part_ or an _object_) that contains a script providing a _handler_ for the received message.
 HyperCard automatically sends messages (like `mouseDown` or `keyDown`) to parts as the user interacts with them, but scripts can send messages to other parts (or to themselves), too.